rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

-## Checking Query Results For Changes: StableHash And Fingerprints
+### Checking Query Results For Changes: HashStable And Fingerprints

 In order to do red-green-marking we often need to check if the result of a query has changed compared to the result it had during the previous